Large Format Wine Bottles — The Complete Guide

-Why do some wineries bottle wines in large format bottles?
+Why do some wineries bottle wines in large-format bottles?

 Over the Christmas period, a customer asked me why wineries bother to bottle wines in large format wine bottles such as a Double Magnum or Magnum.
-I didn’t have an immediate answer for him at the time but there are a good few reasons.
+I didn’t have an immediate answer for him at the time, but there are a good few reasons.

 Ageing of wine in a Magnum, Double Magnum or Half Bottle

 This is the main argument for the bottling of larger formats of wine bottles: Magnums of wine are said to be the optimum size of wine bottles for ageing wine.
-The air to wine ratio (amount of air in the bottle to the volume of wine in the bottle) is supposed to be just about perfect to allow the wine to gently and slowly age to maturity when compared with smaller bottles.
+The air-to-wine ratio (amount of air in the bottle to the volume of wine in the bottle) is supposed to be just about perfect to allow the wine to gently and slowly age to maturity when compared with smaller bottles.
 Large format bottles of Bordeaux are often favoured by Bordeaux collectors for this reason.
 Conversely, if you think about it, the ratio of air to wine in a small half-bottle is quite high and therefore wines in half-bottle tend to age more quickly.
-Therefore half bottles are not the best size for maturing wine for long periods of time.
+Therefore, half bottles are not the best size for maturing wine for long periods of time.

 Ease of Service with Large Format Wine Bottles